laplantes/SPRestAssist/README.md

 ## Response Schema

-> **NOTE**: The following is the Response Schema provided by axios and is still exposed while using sprestasssist
+> **NOTE**: The following is the Response Schema provided by axios and is still exposed while using sprestassist

 The response for a request contains the following information